Facelift After Fillers

 How Fillers Affect Facelift Planning

 A facelift is not simply skin tightening.
-It is structural repositioning.
+It is structural repositioning, particularly with advanced techniques like a deep plane facelift that address the underlying facial layers.

 When fillers are present, the surgeon must account for: